 I once attended a Bible study that took on that very question.
 The conclusion was that yes, miracles still happen.
 But my very well-intentioned leader struggled with the idea of standing in faith for miracles.
 She told our class that we shouldn’t stand in faith for miracles because it would ruin our faith if the miracle didn’t happen.

 I understood her heart at that moment.
 Sometimes people don’t get healed.
-Sometimes the dream job never comes.
+Sometimes the job never comes.
 But does that mean we shouldn’t believe for these things?
 Should I stop praying for healing?

 Since when did it become a bad thing for me to teach my daughters that God is in the business of doing the impossible in our lives?